Cost of quantum secret key: Regularized key of formation upper bounds key cost

 \section{Regularized key of formation upper bounds key cost}

-We now show that the regularized key of formation is an upper bound on the key cost.
-For ease of writing, we will make use of the following definition: \begin{definition} A private state $\gamma(\Phi^+)$ is $\theta$-related to a generalized private state $\gamma(\phi)$ if there exists $n\in \mathbb{Z}^+$ such that from $\gamma(\Phi^+)$ one can create $\gamma(\phi)^{\otimes n}$ by LOCC, up to an error $\theta$ in trace distance.
+\setcurrentname{Regularized key of formation upper bounds key cost} We now show that the regularized key of formation is an upper bound on the key cost.
+For ease of writing, we will make use of the following definition. \begin{definition} A private state $\gamma(\Phi^+)$ is $\theta$-related to a generalized private state $\gamma(\phi)$ if there exists $n\in \mathbb{Z}^+$ such that from $\gamma(\Phi^+)$ one can create $\gamma(\phi)^{\otimes n}$ by LOCC, up to an error $\theta$ in trace distance.
 For ease of writing, we sometimes omit $\theta$ whenever irrelevant or known from the context. \end{definition} Let us note here that for each generalized private state $\gamma(\psi)$ and $\theta >0$ there exists a private state $\theta$-related to $\gamma(\psi)$, as assured by Theorem~\ref{thm:transformation}.
 We are ready to state the main result of this section.

 \begin{theorem} For every bipartite state $\rho_{AB}$,

 \end{theorem}